Geek-Estate/horizon-landingpage/faq/index.md

 **Q: How do I expand my possible places to stay?**

 **A:** Extend an invite to request stay at your home to those you already trust.
-There is certainly no requirement to reciprocate, but extending an invitation to your home to individual people and communities is the best way to increase the coverage of potential places to stay in unique cities and countries of your own network.
+There is certainly no requirement to reciprocate, but extending an invitation to your own home to others is the best way to get them to open their home to you, and increase the coverage of potential places to stay in unique cities and countries all across the globe.

 **Q: Why do I have to pay service fees?**

 **A:** While we are passionate beyond belief about enabling community wherever you are, raising money for great causes, and [travel by giving](http://www.horizonapp.co/blog/travel-by-giving/) -- Horizon is a business, not a charity.
 Great technology requires significant investment in order to maintain the current platform, and continue to innovate with new tools to facilitate in person relationships.
 If you are a member of a community on the enterprise plan, then all your transactions will be waived for stays with other members of that specific community.

-**Q: I love Horizon's ability to build community and increase our , and want it to exist for my non profit organization, university, or professional interest group -- but desire a branded version.
+**Q: I love Horizon's ability to build community and increase donations, and want it to exist for my non profit organization, college, or university -- but desire a branded version.
 Can we create a white labeled solution?**

 **A:** Yes.
 [Contact us for details](mailto:support@horizonapp.co)